-When launched, Google has deprecated the legacy Camera API and prompted the developers to implement the new Camera2 API on Android smartphones.
-But it didn’t happen very easily.
+When launched, Google has deprecated the legacy Camera API and prompted the developers to implement the new Camera API 2 enable on Android smartphones.
+But it didn’t happen very quickly.
 Only a few handfuls of premium smartphones now come with this feature built-in.
 That’s not the thing Google wanted to happen.
-However, you can still enable the Camera2 API support in your Android smartphone with some simple tweaks.
+However, you can still how to enable Camera API 2 support in your Android smartphone with some simple tweaks.

 How to enable Camera2 API in Android smartphones